The author is an online writer who covers various cultural topics.

 - A Hero is someone who knowingly and voluntarily makes a conscious decision to sacrifice something of one’s self for the greater good of others.

 - A Hero doesn’t seek notoriety or praise for personal glorification, but instead, uses whatever attention he receives to perpetuate his achievements to a greater degree.

-- The actions of a hero make a positive impact on another, or many, so as to change or alter the outcome of a situation that would otherwise be detrimental.
+- The actions of a Hero make a positive impact on others so as to change the outcome of a situation that would otherwise be detrimental.

 - A Hero contributes something beneficial to the world for the betterment of humanity as a whole, or for the spiritual world in creating a path that leads us all in higher directions.

 - A Hero does not expect compensation for their heroic deed.